steqeq/0000/docs/understand/file_reorg.md

 ## Changes required from applications using ROCm
-    Applications using ROCm is advised to use the new file paths.
+    Applications using ROCm are advised to use the new file paths.
 As the old files will be deprecated in a future release.
-Application has to make sure to include correct header file and use correct search paths.
+Application have to make sure to include correct header file and use correct search paths.
         1. #include<header_file.h> needs to be changed to #include <component/header_file.h>
            For eg: #include <hip.h> needs to change to #include <hip/hip.h>
         2. Any variable in cmake or makefiles pointing to component folder needs to changed.